-22.5 Experience Requirements for Commercial and Instrument Rating Pilot Examiner (CIRE)
+22.5 Experience Requirements for Commercial and Instrument Rating Pilot Examiner.

-- (a) Experience: CIRE-Aeroplane Category.
-The examiner applicant shall have at least: - (1) A commercial pilot licence with an aeroplane category rating, appropriate class rating(s) and an Instrument -Aeroplane rating. - (2) A valid flight instructor certificate with an aeroplane category rating, the appropriate class rating(s) and an Instrument-Aeroplane rating. - (3) 2,000 hours as PIC, which includes at least: - (i) 1,000 hours in aeroplanes, of which 300 hours were accrued within the past year; - (ii) 500 hours in the class of aeroplane for which the designation is sought; - (iii) 100 hours at night in aeroplanes; - (iv) 100 hours of instrument flight time in actual or simulated conditions; and - (v) For authority to conduct skill tests in large or turbine-powered aeroplanes- - (A) 300 hours in large or turbine-powered aeroplanes, of which 50 hours are in the type of aeroplane for which designation is sought, and - (B) 25 hours for each additional type of large aeroplane for which designation is sought; - (4) 500 hours as a flight instructor in aeroplanes which include at least: - (i) 100 hours of flight instruction given in the class of aeroplane applicable to the designation sought; and - (ii) 250 hours of instrument flight instruction, of which 200 hours were given in aeroplanes.
+- a) Experience: CIRE-Aeroplane Category.
+The examiner applicant shall have at least: - 1.
+A commercial pilot licence with an aeroplane category rating, appropriate class rating(s) and an Instrument -Aeroplane rating. - 2.
+A valid flight instructor certificate with an aeroplane category rating, the appropriate class rating(s) and an Instrument-Aeroplane rating. - 3.
+1000 hours as PIC which includes at least: - i.
+500 hours in aero planes, of which 50 hours were accrued within the past year; - ii.
+100 hours in the class of aero plane for which the designation is sought; and - iii.
+50 hours in aero planes at night. - iv.
+500 hours as a flight instructor in aero plane which includes at least 50 hours of flight instruction given in the class of aero plane appropriate to the designation sought. - v.
+100 hours of instrument flight time in actual or simulated conditions; and - vi.
+For authority to conduct skill tests in large or turbine-powered aeroplanes- - A. 300 hours in large or turbine-powered aeroplanes, of which 50 hours are in the type of aeroplane for which designation is sought, and - B. 25 hours for each additional type of large aeroplane for which designation is sought; - 4.
+500 hours as a flight instructor in aeroplanes which include at least: - i.
+100 hours of flight instruction given in the class of aeroplane applicable to the designation sought; and - ii.
+250 hours of instrument flight instruction, of which 200 hours were given in aeroplanes. - b.
+Experience: CIRE-Helicopter Category.
+The examiner applicant shall have at least:

-- (b) Experience: CIRE-Helicopter Category.
-The examiner applicant shall have at least: - (1) A commercial pilot licence with a helicopter category rating, appropriate class rating(s) and an Instrument -Helicopter rating. - (2) A valid flight instructor certificate with a helicopter category rating, the appropriate class rating(s) and an Instrument-Helicopter rating. - (3) 2,000 hours as PIC, which includes at least: - (i) 500 hours in helicopters, of which 100 hours were accrued within the past year. - (ii) 100 hours of instrument flight time in actual or simulated conditions. - (iii) For authority to conduct skill tests in large or turbine-powered aeroplanes- - (A) 100 hours in large helicopters, of which 50 hours are in the type of helicopter for which designation is sought; and - (B) 25 hours for each additional type of large helicopter for which designation is sought. - (4) 250 hours as a flight instructor in helicopters, which include at least- - (i) 100 hours of flight instruction given in the helicopters; and - (ii) 50 hours of instrument flight instruction in helicopters. - (c) Experience: CIRE-Powered-Lift Category.
-The examiner applicant shall have at least: - (1) A commercial pilot licence with a powered-lift category rating, any applicable class rating(s) and an Instrument -Powered-lift rating. - (2) A valid flight instructor certificate with a powered-lift category rating, any applicable class rating(s) and an Instrument-Powered-lift rating. - (3) 2,000 hours as PIC, which includes at least: - (i) 1,000 hours in powered-lifts, of which 300 hours were accrued within the past year; - (ii) 100 hours at night in powered-lifts; - (iii) 100 hours of instrument flight time in actual or simulated conditions; and - (iv) For authority to conduct skill tests in large or turbine-engine powered-lifts- - (A) 300 hours in large or turbine-engine powered-lifts, of which 50 hours are in the type of powered-lift for which designation is sought, and - (B) 25 hours for each additional type of large aeroplane for which designation is sought. - (4) 500 hours as a flight instructor in powered-lifts, which include at least:
+- 1. A commercial pilot licence with a helicopter category rating, appropriate class rating(s) and an Instrument -Helicopter rating. - 2.
+A valid flight instructor certificate with a helicopter category rating, the appropriate class rating(s) and an Instrument-Helicopter rating. - 3.
+2,000 hours as PIC, which includes at least: - i.
+500 hours in helicopters, of which 100 hours were accrued within the past year. - ii.
+100 hours of instrument flight time in actual or simulated conditions. - iii.
+For authority to conduct skill tests in large or turbine-powered aeroplanes - a.
+100 hours in large helicopters, of which 50 hours are in the type of helicopter for which designation is sought; and - b.
+25 hours for each additional type of large helicopter for which designation is sought. - 4) 250 hours as a flight instructor in helicopters, which include at least - i.
+100 hours of flight instruction given in the helicopters; and - ii.
+50 hours of instrument flight instruction in helicopters.